woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 Using R, H2O and Domino for Practical and Scalable Data Analysis
 ===============

-*version 0.15*
+*version 0.16 - almost done*

 <br>

 ### Introduction

-This blog post is the sequel to [TTTAR1 a.k.a. an introduction to H2O Deep Learning](http://bit.ly/bib_TTTAR1).
-If the previous blog post was a brief intro to H2O, this post is a proper machine learning case study based on a recent [Kaggle competition](https://www.kaggle.com/c/afsis-soil-properties).
+This blog post is the sequel to [TTTAR1 a.k.a.
+An Introduction to H2O Deep Learning](http://bit.ly/bib_TTTAR1).
+If the previous blog post was a brief intro, this post is a proper machine learning case study based on a recent [Kaggle competition](https://www.kaggle.com/c/afsis-soil-properties).
 In short, I am leveraging the power of [R](http://www.r-project.org/), [H2O](http://h2o.ai/) and [Domino](http://www.dominoup.com/) to compete in a real-world data mining contest.

 <center><img src="http://i.imgur.com/S3x3d2O.png" alt="kaggle_topspot" style="width:700px"></center>